 A home in informal parts of the garden amongst small trees or shrubs is probably the best idea, and one excellent companion for them is the mop-headed Hydrangea.
 The windflowers can wander amongst these robust shrubs without causing any mischief, and their blooms mingle well with any late-blooming blue, pink or white Hydrangea flower heads as well as the ageing ones as they slowly metamorphose through strange greenish-pink, midnight-blue and murky purple colours on their way to senescence.
 Their large leaves also provide a lush green backdrop against which the windflowers are well displayed.

 Windflowers also look appropriate roaming through lightly shaded spots with Camellia sasanqua which are in full bloom at this time, in a similar range of colours to the windflowers, and with the same simple flower form.
 The bold foliage and spreading habit of the windflowers provide a good low maintenance groundcover in such areas, except for a brief period after flowering when the old leaves and stems should be cut right back to allow fresh growth to emerge.
 Iris japonica, with its arching fans of foliage, can also provide contrast of form to windflowers grown amongst sasanqua camellias.

 Some of the many beautiful autumn-flowering Plectranthus species and cultivars now available also combine wonderfully well with the windflowers.
 They are ideal for part-shaded areas of the garden and are easy-care plants with few needs.

 Although Japanese windflowers are forgiving plants once established, they do respond gratefully to any organic mulch or fertilizer they are given, as well as an occasional good soaking.
 It is best to feed and mulch them in late winter before fresh growth begins to burgeon in spring.
+The mulch will help them cope during our hot summers.
 Come autumn, the rewards will be delightful!